Semolina Bread

 Why you’ll love this recipe:-

-- Semolina flour gives this bread a stunning golden color, crunchy crust and an almost buttery taste.
+- Semolina flour gives this bread a stunning golden color, a crunchy crust, and an almost buttery taste.

 - The thick topping of sesame seeds is more than just for looks; they add a nutty flavor to the bread that’s unbeatable!